-Performance comparison: The benchmark is a target which the Fund seeks to outperform.
-The index has been chosen as the Fund's benchmark as it best reflects the scope of the Fund's investment policy.
-The benchmark is used solely to measure the Fund's performance and does not constrain the Fund's portfolio construction.
-The Fund is actively managed.
-The Fund manager has complete freedom in choosing which investments to buy, hold and sell in the fund.
-The Fund's holdings may deviate significantly from the benchmark's constituents.
+Performance comparison: The benchmark is the target for the Fund's financial objective and is used to measure the Fund's financial performance.
+The index has been chosen as the Fund's benchmark as it best reflects the financial aspects of the Fund's investment policy.
+The benchmark is also used to define what a Low Carbon Intensity company is.
+The fund manager considers the Fund's weighted average carbon intensity against the benchmark when constructing the portfolio, but the benchmark does not otherwise constrain portfolio construction.
+The Fund's actively managed and within given constraints, the fund manager has freedom in choosing which investments to buy, hold and sell in the Fund.
+The Fund's holdings may deviate significantly from the benchmark's constituents, and as a result the Fund's performance may deviate materially from the benchmark.
 For each Share Class the Benchmark will be denominated or hedged into the relevant share class currency.
 The Benchmark for each Share Class will be shown in its respective KIID.